dmdouglas/infinite_monkeys/README.md

 The data source used is [News API](https://newsapi.org/), which gathers data from over 30,000 sources.

-The data gathering code is based on [NewsScraper](https://github.com/holwech/NewsScraper).
+The data gathering code that doesn't use News API is based on [NewsScraper](https://github.com/holwech/NewsScraper).

 ## Analysis